A Practical Validation of RIS Detection and Identification: Experimental Results

 \subsection{No RIS Reachable Scenario}

-In the scenario, RIS is removed from the environment, and identification process is performed using Algorithm 1.
+In this scenario, the RIS is removed from the environment, and the identification process is performed using Algorithm 1.
 Then, the effect of $\widetilde{thr}$ on $P_F$ of RIS 1 and RIS 2 is investigated.
 As seen in Fig. \ref{fig:FalseDetection_RIS1RIS2}, increasing $\widetilde{thr}$ decreased $P_F$ of RIS 1 and RIS 2.
-For example, when the Tx gain is $-50$ dB, increasing $\widetilde{thr}$ from $1.4$ to $1.8$, decreased $P_F$ of RIS 1 from $0.67$ to $0.23$ and decreased $P_F$ of RIS 2 from $0.27$ to $0.1$.
+For example, when the Tx gain is $-50$ dB, increasing $\widetilde{thr}$ from $1$ to $1.6$, decreased $P_F$ of RIS 1 from $0.25$ to $0.06$ and decreased $P_F$ of RIS 2 from $0.63$ to $0.20$.